envs-net/ttbp/README.md

 ### support

-if you're having trouble getting started, or run into program errors or strange behavior, please send internal tilde.team mail to sudoers@tilde.team and i'll try to sort things out!
+if you're having trouble getting started, or run into program errors or strange behavior, please send internal envs.net mail to sudoers@envs.net and i'll try to sort things out!

-there's also a function from the main menu that lets you send feedback/inquiries to me directly; this uses internal tilde.team mail, which is what i'll respond to.
+there's also a function from the main menu that lets you send feedback/inquiries to me directly; this uses internal envs.net mail, which is what i'll respond to.

 ### writing entries